quii/learn-go-with-tests/http-server.md

 - Handle the scenario where the player doesn't exist
 - Handle the `POST /players/{name}/win` scenario
 - What happens if someone hits a completely wrong URL like `/playerz/{name}` ?
+- It didn't feel great that our main application was starting up but not actually working.
+We had to manually test to see the problem.

 Whilst the `POST` scenario gets us closer to the "happy path", I feel it'll be easier to tackle the missing player scenario first as we're in that context already.
+We'll get to the rest later.

 ## Write the test first